tmtxt/tmtxt.github.com/_posts/2013-03-06-emacs-ccpp-autocomplete-with-clang.md

 get Autocomplete and Yasnippet work together, see this article [Config Yasnippet and Autocomplete on Emacs](/2013/01/06/config-yasnippet-and-autocomplete-on-emacs/).

+Before installing this package, you should also check whether your system has installed "clang" or not via command "clang --version" in terminal.
+If you get nothing from terminal, which means you haven't installed "clang" yet.
+If you are on linux, you can try those 2 commands "sudo apt-get update", "sudo apt-get install clang" and check it again.
+Until clang works fine, you can continue to following instructions.

-If you have all those requirements, now you can start installing Clang autocomplete.
+If your computer has satisfied those requirements, now you can start installing Clang autocomplete.
 In fact, it's a source for Autocomplete plugin, that's why we need Autocomplete installed.

 You need to clone the
 [auto-complete-clang source](https://github.com/brianjcj/auto-complete-clang)
 from github.
-I advise cloning it into your .emacs.d directory.
+I advise you to clone it into your .emacs.d directory.
 After that, add this to your .emacs or init.el (if you use the modern style of .emacs) to load it to emacs' load-path and activate auto-complete-clang.

 {% highlight cl %}
 (add-to-list 'load-path "~/.emacs.d/auto-complete-clang/")